whidbeywaterfilters

 SOLUTION

-If the desired system is an ECOsmarte but the flow rate is too low, there are several options:
+If the desired system is an ECOsmarte but the flow rate is too low, you have three options:

-• Another option for a sub-standard flow rate would be to use a lighter media in the filter tank that requires lower gallons per minute.
+- Another option for a sub-standard flow rate would be to use a lighter media in the filter tank that requires lower gallons per minute.
 The trade-off is that the lighter the media, the less well the iron and minerals will be removed.
-In contrast, a thick, heavy media with a high flow rate will produce a strong thorough backwash; however, the heavier the media, the more flow is required.
+In contrast, a thick, heavy media with a high flow rate will produce a strong thorough backwash.
+The heavier the media, the more flow is required.

 ISSUE: